 Here I am back in Bangkok, and not without pleasure, I must say...
-Ah! the return to civilization, it's good: no mosquitoes and long live fast internet connections, restaurants, streets where it lives and shops worthy of the name!!!
+Ah! the return to civilization, it's good: no more mosquitoes and long live fast internet connections, restaurants, streets where it lives and shops worthy of the name!!!

-That said, I am very frustrated in my surge of buying fever : I do not know if it was the dives that narcotized the neurons, but after three weeks under the coconut trees, I managed to forget the secret code of my blue card...
+That said, I am quite frustrated in my buying fever : I don't know if it's the dives that have narcotized my neurons, but after three weeks under the coconut trees, I managed to forget the secret code of my credit card...

-In short, I planted myself three times trying to type it, this damn code, to withdraw money, because I thought give me an afternoon of well-deserved shopping...
-Las, the distributor me obviously ( at the third mistake) ate the precious card.
-Fortunately I was able to get it from the bank, which was open, with a benevolent attendant behind the counter: phew!
+In short, I screwed up three times trying to type in this damn code to withdraw money, because I thought I would have a well-deserved afternoon of shopping...
+Unfortunately, the ATM obviously ate my precious card (on the third mistake).
+Fortunately, I was able to get it back from the bank, which was open, with a kindly attendant behind the counter: phew!

-Except that now, the card, even with the code, it does not work anymore.
-It is automatically blocked by security ...
-I changed the few euros that I kept in case and I have enough to survive without problem until tomorrow.
-But no futile purchases for once.
-It's annoying!
+Except that now, the card, even with the code, doesn't work anymore.
+It's automatically blocked for security reasons...
+I changed the few euros I was keeping just in case and I have enough to survive until tomorrow.
+But no futile purchases for the moment.
+It's infuriating!

-I consoled myself while strolling.
+I consoled myself by walking around.
 The streets of Bangkok are better than the TV.
-The show is permanent and free, between small street restaurants, street vendors, the strange and more or less unidentified food that goes under the nose, tourists lost, tuktuk drivers who rush on, the braders of T-shirts and second-hand clothes, copied CD dealers, bondage shops or golden Buddhas enthroned in plastic-wrapped show cases, monotonous chants of monks in the small temple that separates the street of my guesthouse from Khao San Road...
+The show is permanent and free, between the small street restaurants, the street vendors, the strange and more or less unidentified food that passes under your nose, the lost tourists, the tuktuk drivers who rush on, the T-shirt and clothes sellers, the copycat CD dealers, the bondie stores where golden Buddhas are displayed in the window wrapped in plastic, the monotonous chants of the monks in the small temple that separates the street from my guesthouse on Khao San Road...

 Weird...
 I don't feel like taking the plane back tomorrow!